 2. Procedural Texturing

-By applying algorithms and mathematical functions, Procedural textures can create textures that are hard to make by hand.
+Procedural textures can create hard-to-make by-hand textures by applying algorithms and mathematical functions.
 This technique is often used in video games and 3D animation to create natural materials such as clouds, water, and fire.

 3. Decals